-Three submissions were received by NECA.
-In addressing those submissions and issues identified by the Commission in the course of its assessment, the Commission has made a number of changes to the Rule proposal submitted by NEMMCO.
+The Commission made a Draft Rule Determination on 20 September 2005.
+That Determination took into consideration three submissions on NEMMCO's proposal that had been received by NECA as well as a number of issues identified by the Commission in the course of its assessment.
+In that Draft Rule Determination, the Commission made a number of changes to the Rule proposal submitted by NEMMCO.